Roadmap for Navigating Transitions

 Tips for navigating Stage 1 Endings:

 - Acknowledge the ending.
 In your journal or through art journaling, describe what is ending for you.
-If it’s a job, for example, it may be income, status, people you saw every day, or personal satisfaction.
+For example, if it’s a job, it may be income, status, people you saw every day, or personal satisfaction.
 Describe this ending in as many ways as you can until you feel empty of all this ending signifies.

 - Mine the lessons.
 Reflect on what has ended.
 What did you learn as a result of the experience?
 What are you glad to be done with?